Matthew Ridgway: Eighth Army Command

+Supreme UN Commander

 When General MacArthur was relieved of command by President Harry S. Truman in April, Ridgway was promoted to full general, assuming command of all United Nations forces in Korea.
 As commanding general in Korea, Ridgway gained the nickname "Tin Tits" for his habit of wearing hand grenades attached to his load-bearing equipment at chest level.
 He oversaw the desegregation and integration of United States Army units in the Far East Command, which significantly influenced the wider army's subsequent desegregation.
+He also continued the bombing of North Korea, which destroyed much of the country's infrastructure and killed many civilians.

 In 1951 Ridgway was elected an honorary member of the Virginia Society of the Cincinnati.

 Ridgway also assumed from MacArthur the role of military governor of Japan, the Supreme Commander for the Allied Powers.
 During his tenure, Ridgway oversaw the restoration of Japan's independence and sovereignty on April 28, 1952.
+He was the second and last person to hold the title of SCAP before General Headquarters was abolished by General Order No. 10 on the day Japan's sovereignty was restored.
+He was relieved as commander of the Far East Command two weeks later.

+Cold War

 Supreme Allied Commander, Europe

 In May 1952, Ridgway succeeded General Dwight D. Eisenhower as the Supreme Allied Commander Europe (SACEUR) for the fledgling North Atlantic Treaty Organization (NATO).
 While in that position Ridgway made progress in developing a coordinated command structure, oversaw an expansion of forces and facilities, and improved training and standardization.
 He upset other European military leaders by surrounding himself with American staff.
 His tendency to tell the truth was not always politically wise.
 In a 1952 review, General Omar Bradley, Chairman of the Joint Chiefs of Staff, reported to President Harry S. Truman that "Ridgway had brought NATO to 'its realistic phase' and a 'generally encouraging picture of how the heterogeneous defense force is being gradually shaped.'"

 Ridgway urged the Anglo-French-American high commissioners for Germany to pardon all German officers convicted of war crimes on the Eastern Front of World War II.
-He himself, he noted, had recently given orders in Korea "of the kind for which the German generals are sitting in prison."
-His "honor as a soldier" forced him to insist upon the release of these officers before he could "issue a single command to a German soldier of the European army."
+He himself, he noted, had recently given orders in Korea "of the kind for which the German generals are sitting in prison".
+His "honor as a soldier" forced him to insist upon the release of these officers before he could "issue a single command to a German soldier of the European army".